Med Mentors has a dual mission:

 Med Mentors’ mission is to build a supportive community of aspiring physicians.
 We hope to provide pre-medical students the guidance, confidence, and skills they need to get accepted into medical school and become great physicians.
 For our medical students who serve as role models, we hope they will build leadership and advising skills while giving back to younger generations.

 Our team of medical students and pre-medical students run our free mentorship program.

-Lily completed medical school at Tulane University School of Medicine and is currently a Research Fellow at Mass Eye and Ear/Harvard.
-She is originally from Southern California and attended UC Irvine where she received her degree in Biological Sciences.
-At UC Irvine, she was a research intern for the UCI Center of Stress and Health and a NCAA Division I track and field athlete.
+Dr. Trinh is originally from Southern California and attended UC Irvine where she received her degree in Biological Sciences.
 As a first-generation college student in the US and the first in her family to pursue medicine, her mentors played a pivotal role in her journey in medicine.
-Thus, she sought to pay it forward by creating mentorship opportunties for students through Med Mentors.
-On her free time, you can find her blogging, doing yoga, and exploring Boston.
+Thus, she sought to pay it forward by creating mentorship opportunities for students through Med Mentors.
+On her free time, you can find her blogging, doing yoga, and exploring the city.

 Daniel brings to Med Mentors a background in statistics and data science.
 He graduated with a statistics degree from UCLA.
 He has worked to develop our mentorship match algorithm.
 His primary programming language is R. Daniel is originally from Los Angeles, California.
-During his free time, Daniel enjoys running (a lot).
-He is training for the Tokyo Olympics in the 1500 meters and is the Mexican national record holder in the mile.
+During his free time, Daniel enjoys running (a lot) and is the Mexican national record holder in the mile.
 He currently works as a researcher at Oregon Health and Sciences University while pursuing a Master’s in Biostatistics at Harvard University.